07 Strong Magnet, Weak Paperclip#

 Presentation#

 The demonstration is presented as a tug-of-war between a heavy, strong horseshoe magnet and a light paperclip.
-After showing how strong our magnet is, the demonstration is set up as shown in the Diagram.
-By means of a camera the magnet and paperclip are presented in more detail on a large monitor screen.
-The graphs, still blank, are projected by means of a projector (see Figure 84).
+After demonstrating the strength of our magnet, the setup is as shown in the Diagram.
+Using a camera, the magnet and paperclip are presented in more detail on a large monitor screen.
+The graphs, still blank, are projected using a projector (see Figure 90).

-First, the force sensors are zeroed.
+First, the force sensors are set to zero.
 Students see this in the projected graph while we use the monitor mode of the data-collection program.
 The effect of pulling by hand on the force sensors is shown.
-(We make the graphs in such a way that when pulling the magnet downwards its graph goes negative and when pulling the paperclip upwards, its graph goes positive.)
+(We make the graphs in such a way that when pulling the magnet downward, its graph goes negative.
+Vise versa, when pulling the paperclip upwards, its graph goes positive.)

-Then data-collection in the recording mode is started and by sliding the lower force sensor upward along the aluminium bars, the paperclip is brought closer to the magnet until it touches one of the poles.
-Then the lower force-sensor is lowered again (loosening the paperclip from the magnet pole) to its starting position.
-Data-collection is stopped.
+Then, the data is collected as a recording and is acquired by sliding the lower force sensor upward along the aluminium bars.
+The paperclip is brought closer to the magnet until it touches one of the poles.
+Afterward, the lower force sensor is lowered again (detaching the paperclip from the magnet pole) to its point of origin.
+The data collection is stopped.

 Explanation#

-There is no explanation here, since Newton’s laws are just a set of hypotheses which appear to be in accordance with everyday experience.
-Our demonstration adds another experience to the validity of the third law.
+There is no explanation here, since Newton’s laws are just a set of hypotheses which appear to agree with our everyday experience.
+Our demonstration is another experiment demonstrating the validity of the third law.

 Remarks#

-In the demonstration inevitable vibrations arise, especially in the data of the force sensor with the heavy magnet.
+In the demonstration, inevitable vibrations arise, especially in the data of the force sensor with the heavy magnet.
 An appropriate sampling rate and data-averaging should be selected to minimize these vibrations in the presented data.
-But students can also visually mean the presented graph of the magnet and see that it is in very good accordance with the graph of the paperclip.
+However, the students could also visually take the average of the graph of the magnet and see that it is in accordance with the graph of the paperclip.

 Sources#